sodocan/sodocan.js/blueprints/angular-common/README.md

 dependency to your app module, and pass-as-a-global `window.sodocanApp` name of your app (as string).
 Your app will be bootstrapped to the document after the initial load data has been received from the API server.
-For the moment, the sodocanCtrl controller must be left on the top level tag as well to properly populate the initial data.
+For the moment, the `sodocanCtrl` controller must be left on the top level tag as well to properly populate the initial data and enable some helpful tools.

 But wait, why is that useful?
 The current version of the plain demo has a custom app, sure, but all the directives are still built on the `sodocan`